iammcgaber/dotfiles/README.md

     edit             Open dotfiles in IDE (code) and Git GUI (stree) help             This help message
     macos            Apply macOS system defaults
-    test             Run tests
+    mackup           Configure mackup and restore configs from backup if they exist test             Run tests
     update           Update packages and pkg managers (OS, brew, npm, gem)
 ```

 ## Customize

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from
+You can put your custom settings, such as Git credentials in the `system/.custom.sh` file which will be sourced from
 `.bash_profile` automatically.
 This file is in `.gitignore`.

 Alternatively, you can have an additional, personal dotfiles repo at `~/.extra`.
 The runcom `.bash_profile` sources all